paperless-ngx/paperless-ngx/docs/administration.md

 1. If you pull the image from the docker hub, all you need to do is:

     ```shell-session
-    $ docker-compose pull
+    $ docker compose pull
-    $ docker-compose up
+    $ docker compose up
     ```

-    The docker-compose files refer to the `latest` version, which is always the latest stable release.
+    The Docker Compose files refer to the `latest` version, which is always the latest stable release.

 1. If you built the image yourself, do the following:

     ```shell-session
     $ git pull
-    $ docker-compose build
+    $ docker compose build
-    $ docker-compose up
+    $ docker compose up
     ```

-Running `docker-compose up` will also apply any new database migrations.
+Running `docker compose up` will also apply any new database migrations.
 If you see everything working, press CTRL+C once to gracefully stop paperless.
 Then you can start paperless-ngx with `-d` to have it run in the background.